elgrons/CovidTrackingApp.Solution/README.md

 * _This project was built using Visual Studio 2022 on Windows 11 using Parallels Desktop.
 Any changes to environment cannot gurantee a compatible run time and your mileage may vary._
 * _Install Visual Studio.
 If not already installed, you can download it from the official Microsoft website._
 * _Install .NET Core SDK.
 Ensure you have the correct version that matches the version the application is using.
 Download it from the official .NET website._
-* _Clone this repo down from this following [https://github.com/elgrons/CovidTrackingApp.Solution](link)_
+* _Clone this repo down from GitHub [https://github.com/elgrons/CovidTrackingApp.Solution](link)_
 * _Once the project is open, build it by going to the "Build" menu at the top of Visual Studio, then click on "Build Solution".
 You should see a "Build succeeded" message in the "Output" window at the bottom of Visual Studio._
 * _Run the application by pressing the "IIS Express" button located on the toolbar at the top of Visual Studio, or by going to the "Debug" menu and clicking on "Start Debugging".A new browser window should open with your running application.
-By default, .NET Core applications run on [http://localhost:5000]([http://localhost:5000) or [https://localhost:5001](https://localhost:5001)_
+By default, .NET Core applications run on [http://localhost:5000](http://localhost:5000) or [https://localhost:5001](https://localhost:5001)_
 * _Visit the site directly [https://covidtrackingapp.azurewebsites.net/](here)._

 ## Known Bugs